|

 The emergency alert capability matters in healthcare more than most industries.
 If there's a code situation, severe weather, or a lockdown, you need to communicate instantly across your entire facility.
 Rise Vision lets you override regular content and push critical alerts to all screens at once.
 You're not hoping people see an email or hear an announcement over the PA system.

-Tracy M, who manages displays in a corporate office, said Rise Vision has been "a great tool for digital signage across multiple screens."
-The platform scales whether you're running five screens or fifty.
+The platform scales whether you're running five screens or 50.
 You manage everything from one dashboard, so adding new displays or updating content across multiple buildings doesn't multiply your workload.

 Read More